FairwindsOps/insights-docs/reports/opa.md

 ```

 ## Uploading Policies
+> You must be an admin for your organization in order to manage policies

-To add your policies to Insights, you'll need to use the API.
-You can find your API key on your organization's
+To add your policies to Insights, you'll need to use the [Insights CLI](/features/cli).
-settings page (note: you must be an admin for your organization).
+You'll also need your API key, which an organization admin can find your on your organization's
+settings page.

+The Insights CLI expects each policy to live in its own directory, alongside
+the rules that dictate where the rule should be applied.

-Lets upload our `replicasRequired` check by creating `replicas.rego`:
+To upload our `replicasRequired` check, we start by creating `./replicas/policy.rego`:
 ```rego
 package fairwinds